turingschool/career-development-curriculum-site/module_one/mod1_career_journal_prompts.md

 * Does one drive the other?
 How?

 ### Mod 1 Week 3: Habits & Accountability Systems   <a name="week-3"></a>
+Answer the below questions in a separate gist and link them into your career journal using this template:

+Week 3: [Link here to your gist]
+- [ ] (completed)
+- [ ] (partially complete)
+- [ ] (not started)

+If you will not be able to complete your journal this week, please provide an update for the Career Dev team on when you'll have it completed here:

 Ideas here are adapted from [Atomic Habits by James Clear](https://bookshop.org/books/atomic-habits-an-easy-proven-way-to-build-good-habits-break-bad-ones/9780735211292)

 **Habits of a Software Developer**